greentechdev/source/content/data/trails-and-devices-in-outdoor-life.md

 * https://nvpub.vic-metria.nu/arcgis/services/Anordningar_friluftsliv_WFS/MapServer/WFSServer
 * https://nvpub.vic-metria.nu/arcgis/services/Leder_friluftsliv_WFS/MapServer/WFSServer

-### REST API
+### ArcGIS REST API

-The OpenApi specification below describes two endpoints from the ArcGIS Server REST API that can be called to retrieve data for devices (anordningar) and trails (leder) from the service.
+The OpenApi specification below describes two endpoints from the ArcGIS REST API that can be called to retrieve data for devices (anordningar) and trails (leder) from the service.

 For the complete documentation of this API, please refer to https://developers.arcgis.com/rest/services-reference/query-feature-service-layer-.htm